ZJGSU-Open-Source/GoOnlineJudge/README.md

 ##Installation
 ###Prerequisites
 **Disclaimer**:
-GoOnlineJudge works best on GNU/Linux and has been tested on Ubuntu 14.04 and Arch Linux.
+GoOnlineJudge works best on GNU/Linux and has been tested on Ubuntu 14.04.
 Windows and Mac OS X are **not** recommended because [**RunServer**](https://github.com/ZJGSU-Open-Source/RunServer) cannot be built on both of them.

 If you are Windows or Mac OS X user, you can try out [docker-oj](https://github.com/ZJGSU-Open-Source/docker-oj), based on docker image and works out of the box.

 ### Docker
+Be careful!
+This section might be out-of-date.  **Always** check the Manual Installation guide for your safety.

 ```bash
 docker build -t oj .